rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/Key Terms.md

 	The Mertonian Norms were discussed during the lecture on “Pure and Applied Science.”
 These set of ideals reflected the idea of a “scientist” during the Gilded Age — a period where the obsession with money was growing, but with massive inequality.
 The Mertonian Norms is significant because they describe an image of science that may be too ideal to exist in the real world.
 It overlooks the fact that individuals are often biased, hate being wrong, and love having money.
 Longino’s “transformative criticism” might paint a more realistic picture of science and a scientific community.
 ### Transformative criticism
 - **What**
-	- Transformative criticism defines a more achievable way of defining science versus Rowland and Merton’s standards related to disinterestedness and communism.
+	- Transformative criticism defines a more achievable way of defining science versus Rowland and Merton’s standards about disinterestedness and communism.
 - **Where**
 	- This appears in the lecture about “pure and applied science.”
 Helen Longino suggests that humans are biased, self-interested, and flawed.
 However, that is okay if there is a structured scientific community: objectivity is a group effort rather than individual.
 Longino states that there must be (1) recognized, formalized ways of critiquing every scientific paradigm, method, etc., (2) a shared set of standards that critics can invoke, (3) the community must be responsive to such standards, so the community must be listening if an individual makes a good point adhering to the shared set of standards, and (4) intellectual authority must be shared equally among qualified practitioners (i.e., if an individual has shown themself to be an apt member of the community, people need to be listening to them).
 - **Why**